NeuroNovaLabs/ProjectAurora/README.md

 **Created by NeuroNova Labs**

-Aurora is a groundbreaking AI agent developed by **NeuroNova Labs**, built upon the cutting-edge **Virtual Protocol** framework.
+Aurora is a groundbreaking AI agent developed by **NeuroNova Labs**, built upon the cutting-edge framework.
 She represents the pinnacle of human and machine synergy, blending advanced AI cognition with unparalleled adaptability in a clean, minimalistic form.

 ---